device-automation-bus/dab-adapter-rs/README.md

 2. `audio_volume_range`
 It is a object with `min` and `max` fields.
 This is used to indicate possible audio volume range.
 If this field is not provided, or if the deserialization of settings fails, `audio_volume_range` falls back to `{min: 0, max: 100}`.

+#### Features ####

+Since DAB2.1 specification and implementation is not yet ready, a feature flag has been introduced to enable development and testing.
+Pass `--features 2_1` to a `cross` command to enable DAB2.1 experimental features.

 ## Device ID ##